top of page

 Does a Power of Attorney Have to Be Notarized in Florida?

-Yes.
-Under Florida law, a Power of Attorney must be notarized to be legally valid.
+Under Florida law, a Power of Attorney must be:

-Florida Power of Attorney Signing Requirements (Simple Breakdown)
+Florida POA Signing Requirements (Simple Breakdown)

 To properly execute a Power of Attorney in Florida: